grosilho/mRKC/ARGS_LIST.md

     -oec        : sets the error controller.
 Values are 1,2,3 for I=Integral, PI=Proportional I, PPI= Predictive PI controllers respectively.
 Default: 3
-    -convtest   : If true, performs a time convergence test, i.e. runs several simulations and checks errors.
-Default: false If not provided, a reference solution is computed on the fly.
+    -convtest   : If provided, performs a time convergence test, i.e. runs several simulations and checks errors.
+Default: false
+                  If a reference solution is not provided, it is computed on the fly..
     -maxpow     : Minimal step size used for the convergence test is dt=tend/2^maxpow.
 Default: 6 -minpow     : Maximal step size used for the convergence test is dt=tend/2^minpow.
 Default: 3
 --- List of problems: